isomerpages/govtech-gobusiness-main/pages/epjs/learn-at-the-workplace/workplace-skills-recognition-programme.md

 **WSQ Certification under Assessment-Only Pathway**

 SSG has appointed the Singapore Institute for Retail Studies (SIRS) and the Asian Culinary Institute (ACI) to provide the AOP modules for assessment at the workplace.
 SIRS and ACI will provide advisory on the AOP modules your organisation can undertake, as well as how to prepare for the AOP assessment.
 The modules and contact details of the training providers are listed below.

-i) Offered by Singapore Institute for Retail Studies
-Contact: Mr James Fong [james_fong@sirs.edu.sg](mailto:james_fong@sirs.edu.sg)
-<<insert table>>
-ii) Offered by Asian Culinary Institute
-More details on the moules will be available in Jul 2023
+i) Offered by Asian Culinary Institute - More details will be available in Jul 2023

 Contact: Ms Goh Siew Ngee [goh_siew_ngee@aci.edu.sg](mailto:goh_siew_ngee@aci.edu.sg)

 ---